urql-graphql/urql-exchange-graphcache/docs/resolvers.md

-This form of pagination accepts an object as an argument, you can specify two options in here `limitArgument` and `offsetArgument` these will default to `limit` and `from` respectively.
+This form of pagination accepts an object as an argument, you can specify two options in here `limitArgument` and `offsetArgument` these will default to `limit` and `skip` respectively.
 This way you can use the keywords that you are using in your queries.

 ### Relay